IgniteUI/igniteui-docfx/docfx_project/components/checkbox.md

 ---

 ##Checkbox

-`igx-checkbox` is a selection component that allows users to make a binary choice for a certain condition.
-It behaves similar to the native browser checkbox.
+<p class="highlight">The Ignite UI for Angular Checkbox component is a selection control that allows users to make a binary choice for a certain condition.
+It behaves similarly to the native browser checkbox.</p>
+<div class="divider"></div>

 ### Usage